jasongrimes/hello-docker/README.md

-# Hello Docker: web, api and db
+# Hello Docker: api, db and web

 This is a "hello" web application with three services in Docker containers: an API container (Node and Express), a database container (Postgres), and a web container (Nginx and React).

-The web app shows a simple "Hello" message, and indicates whether it comes from React, Express, or the DB, depending on how far things have been successfully wired up.
+The web app displays a simple "Hello" message, and indicates whether it comes from React, Express, or the DB, depending on how far things have been successfully wired up.

 ## Running the hello application